ctnava/rxtechnotes/ref/basic_safety_practices.md

 > 🛡️ **The NCCMERP Recommends that**:
 >
 > - the dispensing area be properly designed to prevent errors; addressing environmental fatigue, minimize distractions, and personnel interruptions.
 Keep workstations **organized and distraction-free** to reduce the chance of error.
 > - pharmacists counsel patients at time of dispensing to verify accuracy & patient understanding.
+Counseling should include explanations of:
+>   - indications for use, precautions, and warnings
+>   - expected outcome from use
+>   - potential adverse reactions, as well as interactions from food and other medications
+>   - steps to take when adverse reactions or interactions occur
+>   - storage requirements

 ---